The Art Of Touching (T-Vision):Click One Of The Five Senses Below To Continue.

 Don't confuse the terminology of T-Vision to be exclusively relates to your hands.
 Touch comes in many forms and consists of using all parts of your body.
 What does it feel like to stand outside and have the rain drench your entire body?
 What does it feel like to walk across the white sand on a beach that has been heated by the sun?
 What does it feel like to walk through the forest on a misty, grey day?

-How The Wind Affects OTG Photography:
+How The Wind Affects Your Quest To See Wildlife:

 By visiting a nature center, you can experience the feel of wildlife by touching some of the animals (not the live ones) that are being displayed.
-Any experience that helps to get you closer to understanding the wildlife that you want to photograph will be extremely helpful.
+Any experience that helps to get you closer to understanding the wildlife that you want to see will be extremely helpful.

 The Five Senses